 -x = limit the retention time of deleted files

 Be careful with -m and -x, because these options override your primary retention policy; read on for more details.

 Retention by time: -t

 The -t option is used when your goal is to preserve all backup history within a certain time.
-The time argument specifies how far back to keep versions, for example, 2y means the last 2 years and 4m means the last 4 months.
+The time argument specifies how far back to keep versions, from the most recent backup.
+For example, 2y means the last 2 years and 4m means the last 4 months.
 The possibilities are any one of: